 His wife approached me with the idea.
 We would barter piano lessons in exchange for pictures, and I was keenly interested.
 I loved having professional pictures of my children, but didn’t get to do it often because of the expense.

 We were both offering services highly valued by the other party.
 I taught their children piano for several years.
 In return I have the most amazing set of professionally bound photo albums that I enjoy looking at to this day.

 We were both happy because we both got something we really wanted.
 This is a key part of being successful when you barter.

 Agree to Trade Evenly and Honestly

 Just this last year I had another opportunity to barter with a business that was a huge blessing to both of us.
 In August, I was approached by a man with a successful catering business that needed help with managing his online presence.
 A friend had mentioned that I worked with small businesses in this capacity, and he wanted to hire me.

 Of course, as a small business he was concerned about keeping costs down, but he knew he needed to take the plunge and have someone help him.

 Luckily for us both, my son was getting married six months from the time he contacted me.
-I suggested a bartering agreement, and he jumped at the chance.
+I suggested that we barter, and he jumped at the chance.
 He paid me my full prices and I paid him his.